LGN520/farreach-public/README_for_Bmv2.md

 </br>

 - Note: if you encouter any other problem, you can **keep the critical information and contact us if available (sysheng21@cse.cuhk.edu.hk) for help**
-	- The causes of problem may be testbed mis-configuration, script mis-usage, resource confliction (e.g., Bmv2 switch data plane cannot support multiple P4 programs simultaneously), Bmv2 hardware bugs, and our code bugs
+	- The causes of problem may be testbed mis-configuration, script mis-usage, resource confliction, bmv2 hardware bugs, and our code bugs
 	- The critical information should include: command history of terminal, dumped information of scripts, log files generated by scripts(e.g., `{method}/tmp\_\*.out` in servers and switch, `benchmark/ycsb/tmp\_\*.out` in clients, and `{method}/Bmv2/tmp\_\*.out` in switch), and raw statistics generated by YCSB clients (e.g., `benchmark/ycsb/{method}-statistics/`)

 </br>